coady/lupyne/docs/.build/html/_sources/engine.txt

     Mapping of cached filters, which are also used for facet counts.

 MultiSearcher
 ^^^^^^^^^^^^^
 .. autoclass:: engine.indexers.MultiSearcher
   :show-inheritance:

 ParallelMultiSearcher
 ^^^^^^^^^^^^^^^^^^^^^
 .. autoclass:: engine.indexers.ParallelMultiSearcher
   :show-inheritance:

 IndexWriter
 ^^^^^^^^^^^^^
 .. autoclass:: engine.indexers.IndexWriter
   :show-inheritance:
   :members:

+  .. attribute:: fields

+    Mapping of assigned fields.
+May be used directly, instead of :meth:`set` method, for further customization.

   .. automethod:: __del__